tkhongsap/docs-ai-extraction/README.md

 # OCR Document Extraction Application

-A web application for extracting text and structured data from documents using OCR and handwriting recognition.
+A modern web application for extracting text and structured data from documents using OCR and handwriting recognition technologies.

 ## Project Goals